Homestead High School (Wisconsin): Academics

-Homestead offers A.P. classes in French, Calculus AB, Calculus BC, Physics 1, Spanish, Statistics, United States History, American Government, Biology, Chemistry, Macroeconomics, Music Theory, Computer Science, Microeconomics, Psychology, English Language/Composition, Seminar, Research, Environmental Science, English Literature/Composition Human Geography, Physics C, Physics 2, Studio Art, and English Literature.
+Homestead offers A.P. classes in French, Calculus AB, Calculus BC, Physics 1, Spanish, Statistics, United States History, American Government, Biology, Chemistry, Macroeconomics, Music Theory, Computer Science, Microeconomics, Psychology, English Language/Composition, Seminar, Research, Environmental Science, English Literature/Composition, Human Geography, Physics C, Physics 2, and Studio Art.

 Recognition

 In 2004 Homestead High School was recognized as a Blue Ribbon School, the highest honor a school can receive from the U.S. Department of Education.
 It was one of 33 public high schools in the United States to receive the honor that year.
 In 2009, BusinessWeek magazine ranked Homestead as the top high school in Wisconsin.
 The magazine noted that Homestead offered the "Best Overall Academic Performance".
 In 2011, Homestead was named one of the top 500 schools in the nation by Newsweek.

 Athletics

 Homestead won a state championship in boys cross country in 1967.